 Current Jewish House members:

-No Jewish member of the House is currently under a toss-up cloud.
-One member, Brad Schneider of the often closely contested IL-10, is in the weaker "lean Democratic" column.
+As it stands, only one serving candidate is currently in the 'toss up' colum- Brad Schneider of the often closely contested IL-10.
 Lois Frankel of FL-22 (we wrote extensively about this race) is under the "likely Democratic" column.

 Susan Davis (D-CA-53): Won in 2012 by 21 points.
 Safe.